£40 M&S Gift Card welcome gift

 Saga Term Life Insurance premiums start from £6 per month, the equivalent of around 20p a day.
 Your individual premium will depend on the amount of cover you need and your individual needs and circumstances.

-Level Term Insurance - designed to help make sure your family are financially protected in the event of your death.
+Life Insurance – designed to help make sure your family is financially protected in the event of your death, or to help pay off an interest-only mortgage.
 A lump sum is paid out if you die during the policy term.

-Mortgage Decreasing Term Insurance - designed to help protect a repayment mortgage as the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
+Decreasing Life Insurance – designed to help protect a repayment mortgage as the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
 A lump sum is paid out if you die during the policy term.

-Your premiums are guaranteed to stay the same for all types of policies unless you alter your policy.
-Full details can be found in the Key Features Document.
-You can add Critical Illness Cover and Waiver of Premium when you take out a life insurance policy for an additional cost.
+Your premiums are guaranteed to stay the same for both types of policy, unless you alter your policy.
+Full details can be found in the Policy Summary.
+When you take out a Saga Term Life Insurance policy, you can add Critical Illness Cover and Waiver of Premium for an additional cost.

 Mortgage life insurance is designed to help pay off your outstanding mortgage amount in the event of your death during the policy term.
 You choose the amount of cover you need and the length of time you want to be insured for.

 Saga Term Life Insurance policies automatically include Terminal Illness Cover at no extra cost (minimum 2 years), and this means your policy will pay out if you're diagnosed with a terminal illness and have less than 12 months to live.
 Terms and conditions apply.
-Please read the Key Features Document for more information.
+Please read the Policy Summary for more information.

 The policies include different options that allow your cover to adapt with you, because you have the freedom to:

 If you cancel after 30 days you won't get anything back.
-Life insurance policies are not savings or investment products and have no cash value unless a valid claim is made.
+Term life insurance policies are not savings or investment products and have no cash value unless a valid claim is made.

-For Level Term Insurance with Critical Illness Cover you can choose a term between 2 and 40 years and the policy must end before your 70th birthday.
+For Life Insurance with Critical Illness Cover you can choose a term between 2 and 40 years and the policy must end before your 70th birthday.

-For Mortgage Decreasing Term Insurance with Critical Illness Cover the term must be between 5 and 40 years, and again it must end before your 70th birthday.
+For Decreasing Life Insurance with Critical Illness Cover the term must be between 5 and 40 years, and again it must end before your 70th birthday.

 Your premiums are guaranteed, so they won’t change for the length of the policy, unless you alter your policy.